-Figure 16: The Rupee Zone
+Figure 17: The Rupee Zone

-Notes: Panel (a) shows the evolution of the trade intensity of countries over time which shared the Rupee.
+Notes: Panel (a) shows the evolution of the trade intensity over time of countries that shared the Rupee.
 The vertical red line indicates the dissolution of four of these unions, with two others dissolving in 1969 and 1973.
 Panel (b) excludes India and Pakistan.